 KOHO helps manage both your spending and your saving.
 It functions as both a spending tracker and a bank account.
 Your KOHO card is linked to the app, which will track and categorize your spending, as well as give you cash-back and help you reach your savings goals.

 - Sign up for KOHO using the code MONEYAFTERGRAD

-- Add money to your KOHO account via direct deposit, e-transfer or linked bank account
+- Add money to your KOHO bank via direct deposit, e-transfer, or linked bank account

-- Add your KOHO card to your digital wallet and use with Apple Pay, or wait for your KOHO card to arrive in the mail
+- Add your KOHO card to your digital wallet and use with Apple Pay or wait for your KOHO visa to arrive in the mail

 That’s it!
 Once you start spending with your KOHO card, your purchases will be recorded and categorized in the app.

 Here’s how to get started with your KOHO card.
 When you load your KOHO card, you’re depositing money into your Spendable.
 This is the money you have available to spend.
 There are 3 main ways to add money to your KOHO card spendable:

 Direct Load (aka.
 Direct Deposit).The direct load (direct deposit) function is the best way to get money on your KOHO card.
 By setting up direct load from your paycheque to your KOHO card, money will automatically be deposited to your card when you’re paid.